stakater-archive/tbd-cd-workflow/README.md

 trunk based development (tbd) continuous delivery (cd) workflow

+> TBD is a source-control branching model, where developers collaborate on code in a single branch called ‘trunk’ *, resist any pressure to create other long-lived development branches by employing documented techniques.
+They therefore avoid merge hell, do not break the build, and live happily ever after.

 > Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.

 > Continuous Delivery (CD) is the natural extension of Continuous Integration: an approach in which teams ensure that every change to the system is releasable, and that we can release any version at the push of a button.
 Continuous Delivery aims to make releases boring, so we can deliver frequently and get fast feedback on what users care about.